Study Hall Educational Foundation, India

 Aarohini Girls Empowerment Program

 With support by Mona Foundation, the Aarohini program promotes education for girls, prevents violence and child marriage, and empowers girls to see themselves as equal persons deserving of respect.
 Its pedagogy is unique and complex.
 The initiative is primarily a teacher training program, which equips teachers with the skills and resources to promote change in their schools and communities.
-The program uses critical feminist pedagogy and community mobilization to create a chain of positive influence that starts with teachers as agents of change and extends to students and parents in order to protect the rights of students.
+The program uses critical feminist pedagogy and community mobilization to create a chain of positive influence that starts with teachers as agents of change and extends to students and parents in order to protect the rights of girls.

 GyanSetu Community Education Centers